 Purlin Design

+The design of metal purlin is crucial to the stability and load-bearing capacity of the building structure.
 During the design process, the appropriate purlin shape, size, and material need to be selected based on the specific needs of the building.

 Key factors considered during design include span length, type of load (e.g., snow load, wind load, or roof weight), and overall structural framing.
+Properly designed purlins can evenly distribute these loads and avoid structural failure.

 Purlin Dimensions